JeringTech/Markdig.Extensions.FlexiBlocks/specs/IncludeBlocksSpecs.md

 ---

 # IncludeBlocks
-IncludeBlocks include content from local or remote sources.
-You can include content as markdown or in code blocks.
-Applications include testing example-code and keeping markdown dry.
+An IncludeBlock includes content from a local or remote source.
+IncludeBlocks can include content as markdown or in code blocks, this facilitates testing example code and keeping markdown dry.

 In this document, we refer to URIs as *sources*.
 The data contained in a source is referred to as *content*.
 The specs in this document use the following dummy sources: